Wall Street Praises Novartis AG (NVS) After Recent Earnings Report

-Novartis AG (NYSE:NVS) went down by -1.10% from its latest closing price compared to the recent 1-year high of $94.26.
-The company’s stock price has collected 1.38% of gains in the last five trading sessions.
+Novartis AG (NYSE:NVS) went up by 0.41% from its latest closing price compared to the recent 1-year high of $94.26.
+The company’s stock price has collected -3.03% of loss in the last five trading sessions.
 The Wall Street Journal reported on 08/25/22 that Novartis to Spin Off, List Sandoz Drugs Business

 Is It Worth Investing in Novartis AG (NYSE :NVS) Right Now?

-Novartis AG (NYSE:NVS) scored a price-to-earnings ratio above its average ratio, recording 7.58 x from its present earnings ratio.
+Novartis AG (NYSE:NVS) scored a price-to-earnings ratio above its average ratio, recording 7.43 x from its present earnings ratio.
 Plus, the 36-month beta value for NVS is at 0.54.
-Opinions of the stock are interesting as 6 analysts out of 26 who provided ratings for Novartis AG declared the stock was a “buy,” while 2 rated the stock as “overweight,” 14 rated it as “hold,” and 4 as “sell.”

 Sponsored